Capped white-eye

 The capped white-eye (Zosterops fuscicapilla) is a species of bird in the family Zosteropidae.
 It is found in New Guinea.
 Its natural habitat is in subtropical or tropical moist montane forests.
 It has a white eye ring, round wings, and strong legs.
 The capped white-eyes are sociable and live in large flocks.
-The Oya Tabu white-eye (Z. crookshanki) of the D'Entrecasteaux Islands was formerly considered a subspecies, but is now thought to be a distinct species.
+The Oya Tabu white-eye of the D'Entrecasteaux Islands has sometimes been considered to be a distinct species.

+Taxonomy

+The capped white-eye was formally described in 1876 by the Italian zoologist Tommaso Salvadori under the current binomial name Zosterops fuscicapilla based on a specimen collected on Mount Arfak on the Bird's Head Peninsula of northwest New Guinea.
+The specific epithet fuscicapilla combines Latin fuscus meaning "dusky" or "brown" with "-capillus" meaning "-capped".